Skip to Main Content

 What does a sound mixer do?

-Here is the breakdown.
-A sound mixer, also known as a production sound mixer, is the head of the sound department on set.
-They record and mix all dialogue, ambient sound, and effects during filming, managing microphone placement, signal levels, and recording gear to capture clean, usable audio that meets post-prod standards.
+A sound mixer, also called a production sound mixer, runs the sound department on set.
+They record and mix all dialogue, ambient sound, and effects during filming.
+They manage microphone placement, signal levels, and recording gear to capture clean, usable audio that meets post-prod standards.

 What skills should a sound mixer have?

-Here is what that looks like on the ground.
-A sound mixer needs acute hearing, deep tech knowledge of recording gear and acoustics, and the ability to solve audio challenges fast in unpredictable environments.
-They must know microphone selection and placement, wireless frequency planning, and how their recordings will be used in the post-prod mix.
+A sound mixer needs sharp hearing and deep tech knowledge of recording gear and acoustics.
+They must solve audio problems fast in messy settings.
+They must know which microphone to pick and where to place it, how to plan wireless frequencies, and how their recordings feed the post-prod mix.

 What types of productions need a sound mixer?

-Here is how the picture comes together.
 Any production that records dialogue or live sound needs a sound mixer.
-Feature films, television series, documentaries, commercials, and corporate videos all depend on quality production sound.
-The sound mixer's work directly affects the clarity and emotional impact of the final audio.
+Feature films, television series, documentaries, commercials, and corporate videos all rely on strong production sound.
+The mixer's work shapes the clarity and emotional pull of the final audio.

 How do you match a sound mixer to my production?

-Here is what we have to work with.
-We review your production's audio needs, shooting environments, and the complexity of your sound needs, then recommend mixers with relevant experience.
-We consider factors such as location acoustics, the number of actors in dialogue scenes, and any special recording challenges your project presents.
+We review your production's audio needs, the shooting settings, and how complex the sound work is.
+We then suggest mixers with the right experience.
+Our picks weigh location acoustics, the number of actors in dialogue scenes, and any special recording challenges your project brings.

 What equipment does a sound mixer use?

-Here is the layout.
-A sound mixer operates a portable mixing console or recorder, many wireless and boom microphone systems, and tracking gear.
-They carry a range of microphones suited to different recording situations and use timecode systems to sync audio with the camera department's footage.
+A sound mixer runs a portable mixing console or recorder, plus many wireless and boom microphone systems and tracking gear.
+They carry a range of microphones for different recording needs, and they use timecode systems to sync audio with the camera department's footage.

 ACT 04 — On Set